 As a result, those confined QC cracks must interconnect via an additional mechanism before jointing to form main cracks.
 As observed in Fig.7(d, f), many inter-band cracks occur along LD and connect those transgranular cracks.
 It is highly possible that the inter-band cracks are the result of enormous hydrogen diffusion since much denser delaminations are observed proximal to the brittle area than the distal in Fig.6(d1).
-Herefore, either the extension of the inter-band cracks or the penetration of QC cracks would continue to form highly deflected main cracks.
+Therefore, either the extension of the inter-band cracks or the penetration of QC cracks would continue to form highly deflected main cracks.

 The HE mechanisms for IA680 and WR700 are summarized and illustrated in Fig.11.
 In initial, IA680 has an equiaxed grain morphology (EGM) of γ matrix and α dispersion (Fig.11(a1)), while WR700 has an elongated, banded morphology (EBM) of blocky γ and alternating filmy γ and α (Fig.11(b1)).
 After H-charging, the hydrogen predominantly resides in γ grains and at interphase boundaries.
 Martensitic transformation occurs with plastic deformation and causes two consequences.
 Firstly, the mechanical contrast of the hard fresh α’ and the soft α/retained γ will generate the stress concentrations at boundaries.
 Secondly, the supersaturated hydrogen will rapidly diffuse to the neighbor structures (e.g., α’ lath boundaries and grain boundaries) and decrease their cohesion strength.
 The synergy effect eventually leads to the nucleation of HIC, as shown in Fig.11(a2, b2).
 The HIC can directly propagate nearly perpendicular to LD in IA680 with further straining, as presented in Fig.11(a3).
 During this process, the HIC propagates along either grain or lath boundaries, resulting in an IG or QC fractography.
-The stress concentrations would trigger further martensitic transformation and induced hydrogen segregation ahead of crack tips, favoring the HIC propagation. α grains and stable γ grains can act as obstacles and only fluctuates the cracks to an insignificant extent owing to the EGM.
+The stress concentrations would trigger further martensitic transformation and induced hydrogen segregation ahead of crack tips, favoring the HIC propagation. α grains and stable γ grains can act as obstacles and only fluctuate the cracks to an insignificant extent owing to the EGM.
 For WR700, as shown in Fig.11(b3), the filmy α and the retained γ also retard the transverse crack propagations of HIC.
 During this period, the hydrogen-decorated inter-band boundaries are cracking because of decohesion.
 Finally, the interconnection of transgranular cracks through inter-band cracks leads to the formation of the main cracks.
 For this mechanism, excessive inter-band cracks are required and therefore deflect the main cracks to a large extent.
 It is proven that the EBM is superior to the EGM in impeding HIC propagation when HIC nucleation is unpreventable in Type III MMS.
 This strategy is expected to apply in other steels and alloys that rely on the TRIP effect due to the flexible and cost-efficient warm rolling process.